garethltm/obsibrain/sc900/Entitlement Management.md

 3. Managing access for external users

 [[Entitlement Management]] includes the following capabilities to address these challenges
 1. Delegate the creation of access packages to non-administrators.
-These access packages contain resources
+These access packages contain resources that users can request.
+The delegated access package managers then define policies that include rules such as which users can request access, who must approve their access & then access expires.
+2. Managing external users.
+When a user isn't yet in your